 Born in Moscow in 1992 and raised in Paris, Fedor’s grandfather was the famous Russian avant-garde composer Edison Denisov.
 A graduate of Zakhar Bron at the Cologne High School of Music and Pierre Amoyal at the Mozarteum University of Salzburg, he is currently enrolled in a postgraduate program at the University of Music and Performing Arts Graz in the class of Boris Kuschnir.

-Fedor plays a fine Italian violin by Lorenzo Storioni made in Cremona in 1779, generously loaned to him by the Deutsche Stiftung Musikleben Foundation in Hamburg.
+Fedor plays a fine Italian violin by Lorenzo Storioni made in Cremona in 1779 from the Deutsche Musikinstrumentenfonds, generously loaned to him by the Deutsche Stiftung Musikleben Foundation in Hamburg.